copygirl/howto-example-mod/README.md

 package [`vintagestory`][VS-AUR] (created by me), and the .NET Core SDK and VS Code by installing the official packages `dotnet-sdk` and `code`.

-I also recommend setting up two environmental variables.
-This will just make things a little more consistent across different platforms and setups, and it's what I will use, but it's not required.
-However, if you leave this out, do make sure to update the appropriate files with absolute paths
+### Environment Variables

+I also recommend setting up two environmental variables:

 - `VINTAGE_STORY`, which points to the where the game is installed.
 - `VINTAGE_STORY_DATA`, pointing to the user data directory.
   This is where world files go and also where we'll put our mods.

-Here is the relevant lines from my `~/.xprofile`:
+Here are the relevant lines from my `~/.xprofile`:

 ```sh
 export VINTAGE_STORY=/usr/share/vintagestory
 export VINTAGE_STORY_DATA=$HOME/.config/VintagestoryData
 ```

+This will just make things more consistent across different platforms and setups, and it's what I will use in this repository and how-to, but it's not required.
+However, if you decide to leave this out, do make sure to update any occurances in the `.csproj` and `launch.json` with absolute paths.

 ## Project Setup

 Now that we're done with that, it's time to set up the project structure.
 Create and open a new folder in VS Code!

-### Directory structure
+### Directory Structure

 - `./`: The root folder is mainly where our `.csproj` file will reside, but other files are going to end up here, such as `.gitignore` if you're using